 As with anything else, writing adheres to the saying ‘practice makes perfect’.
 Naturally, your child won’t study past papers every day, but they should write something daily.
 The more they adjust to planning essays and writing them, the better prepared they’ll be for the exam.

-Furthermore, your child’s English teacher or online tutor will be happy to provide feedback and advice to support students’ learning, so it would be constructive and beneficial to ask your child’s tutor to check their plans and essays and provide feedback and tips.
+Furthermore, your child’s English teacher, or one of our English tutors in Jersey, will be happy to provide feedback and advice to support students’ learning, so it would be constructive and beneficial to ask your child’s tutor to check their plans and essays and provide feedback and tips.

 10. Focus on the Mark Scheme

 In the midst of all your child’s revision and studying, they can forget to pause and look at the mark scheme.
 You can do this instead.
 To ensure that your child gets a good grade, you need to know precisely what the examiners are looking for.

 By understanding the assessment objectives and language expectations through the available examples, you can make sure your child understands how to integrate them into their answers and collect as many marks as possible, resulting in a higher grade.

 Most aspects of the mark scheme are fairly simple to incorporate into students’ essays – all you need to do is develop a checklist of examiner expectations and encourage your child to give those aspects the necessary attention!